Toeplitz operators with quasi-radial quasi-homogeneous symbols and bundles of Lagrangian frames: TOEPLITZ OPERATORS WITH QUASI-HOMOGENEOUS SYMBOLS

-Recall that every $k$ the family $\mR_k$ is contained in $\mR_{(1,...,1)}$.
-Hence, the Toeplitz operators $T_a$ for symbols $a\in \mR_k$ can be simultaneously diagonalized with respect to the monomial basis in the corresponding Bergman space (see \cite{QV-Ball1} and \cite{QS-Proj}).
-Furthermore, for the case $\U^n = \C^n$ the following result provides the multiplication operator so obtained.
-Note that this result is similar to Lemma~3.1 from \cite{NikolaiQuasi}.
+Observe that for every partition $k \in \Z_+^l$ of $n$ the family $\mR_{(1,k)}$ is contained in $\mR_{(1,...,1)}$.
+Hence, the Toeplitz operators $T_a$ for symbols $a\in \mR_{(1,k)}$ can be simultaneously diagonalized with respect to the monomial basis in the corresponding Bergman space (see \cite{QV-Ball1} and \cite{QS-Proj}).
+Furthermore, the following result provides the multiplication operator so obtained.

-\begin{lemma} Consider the case $\U^n = \C^n$, and let $k$ be a partition of $n$.
-For any $k$-quasi-radial bounded measurable symbol $a(r_1,\dots,r_l)$, we have